rich-lab/hodux/README.md

 ### `useSelector(selector, config?)`

 - Signature: `function useSelector<V>(selector: Selector<V>, config?: Config<V>): V`
-- Description: extracts state from store as needed, the components will **re-render only if the selected state changes**, maybe it's the main difference with react-redux's useSelector(), because react-redux call selector whenever store state changes even not selected at all(react-redux internal decides if makes re-render), so you do't need to use any cache selector library(such as reselect) with useSelector.
+- Description: extracts state from store as needed, the components will not re-render **unless any selected state changes**.

+> Maybe it's the main difference with react-redux's useSelector(), because react-redux call selector whenever store state changes even not selected at all(react-redux internal decides if makes re-render), so you do't need to use any cache selector library(such as reselect) with useSelector.

 `useSelector` accepts two parameters:

-- the first parameter is a selector function which works as observer API in reactivity system.
-It subscribes the selected state and equals the previous returned value with the next one to decide if or not re-render.
-Maybe you can do some compute with state in useSelector and takes result as the return value.
+- the first parameter is a `selector` function which works as observer API in reactivity system.
+It subscribes the selected state and diff the previous returned value with the next one to decide if or not re-render.
+Maybe you can do some compute with state in `useSelector` and takes result as the return value.

 - the second is an optional config object